Fede2797/automation-exercise-playwright/README.md

 # Automation testing exercise

 This is a personal project to improve my understanding of Playwright tools.
-I'll cover how it works and the things I learned during this project.
+I'll cover how it works and everything I learned during this project.

 - [Introduction](#introduction-heading)
 - [Demonstration](#second-heading)